ansible/ansible/docs/docsite/rst/user_guide/modules_support.rst

 Community
 ---------

 :ref:`Community Maintained<community_supported>` modules are submitted and maintained by the Ansible community.
 These modules are not maintained by Ansible, and are included as a convenience.
+See `Certified <https://access.redhat.com/articles/3642632>`_ for some community modules that are maintained by Ansible Partners.

 Issue Reporting
 ===============